gawi151/auto_route_workshop/SOLUTIONS.md

         content: Text('Loading data...'),
       ),
     );
-    // Simulate waiting for resolver
-    await Future.delayed(const Duration(seconds: 1));
-    if (mounted) {
-      ScaffoldMessenger.of(context).showSnackBar(
-        const SnackBar(
-          content: Text('Data loaded!
-Navigating...'),
-        ),
-      );
-    }
+    context.router.push(Lesson4AsyncDataRoute())
   },
   child: const Text('Load Data'),
 ),
 ```

 **Explanation:**
-- Resolvers are like guards but typically fetch data
+- You can await in Guard's `onNavigation`
-- The route waits for the resolver to complete before navigating
+- The route waits for the guard to complete before navigating
-- Useful for pre-loading data before showing a screen
+- You can fetch data before entering screen

 ### TODO 4: Add custom page transition